okgrow/guides/style-guide/code-style/javascript/README.md

 As technologies and coding styles advance with time, each individual project can be updated with a simple refresh of the `.eslintrc` if appropriate.
 This will stop old projects lighting up like a christmas tree, and still enforce good coding style.

-We will stay as close to the [AirBnb style guide](https://github.com/airbnb/javascript) as possible as it has quickly become an industry standard with ~36k stars on GitHub (more than Meteor!).
+We will stay as close to the [Airbnb style guide](https://github.com/airbnb/javascript) as possible as it has quickly become an industry standard with ~36k stars on GitHub (more than Meteor!).

 ## Installation & Setup

-We will use the official [AirBnb eslint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
+We will use the official [Airbnb eslint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

 Install the eslint, airbnb and meteor specific modules to the project itself (not global):